 Placement services include…

 - Career counseling and support

-Job placement assistance is available for our graduates for life.
+Personalized Job placement assistance is available for all graduates.

 Three Soft Skills You Need to Get Hired